Alir3z4/python-stop-words/README.rst

 **Requirements:**

-* Python 3.8 or higher
+* Usually any version of Python that supports type hints and probably has not been marked as EOL.

 Quick Start